 WASHINGTON, DC - The Energy and Commerce Subcommittee on Environment and the Economy, chaired by Rep. John Shimkus (R-IL), held a hearing today on “Electronic Submission of Hazardous Waste Manifests - Modernizing for the 21st Century.”
 Currently, those possessing hazardous waste must keep a multi-page, paper manifest to track the materials from “cradle-to-grave” that is eventually submitted to state authorities and the EPA for filing.

-WASHINGTON, DC - Energy and Commerce Chairman Fred Upton (R-MI) and Communications and Technology Subcommittee Chairman Greg Walden (R-OR) today issued the following statement regarding the Federal Communications Commission's submission of its "Network Neutrality" rules to the Office of Management and Budget:
+WASHINGTON, DC - Energy and Commerce Committee Chairman Fred Upton (R-MI) and Communications and Technology Subcommittee Chairman Greg Walden (R-OR) today released the following statements on the Supreme Court’s decision in FCC vs. FOX:

 WASHINGTON, DC - The House Energy and Commerce Committee, chaired by Rep. Fred Upton (R-MI), today advanced five bipartisan measures and approved the committee’s Semi-Annual Committee Activity Report.
 All measures passed the committee by voice vote.

 WASHINGTON, DC - House Energy and Commerce Committee Chairman Fred Upton (R-MI) delivered the following statement today on the House floor in support of H.R.
 4480, the Domestic Energy and Jobs Act.
 Two legislative proposals approved by the Energy and Commerce Committee are reflected in Title I and Title II of the bill.